By Matt Spetalnick and Raymond Colitt

 In a joint statement, Obama and Rousseff said they recognized the need to reform international institutions to reflect the "current political and economic realities."

 But Washington did not explicitly back Brazil's aspirations for a permanent U.N.
 Security Council seat, as he did for India when visiting New Delhi in November.

 "President Obama expressed appreciation for Brazil's aspiration to become a permanent member of the Security Council," the statement said.

 Overall, Rousseff said she was optimistic about U.S.-Brazil relations, which went through a period of tension last year, and saw opportunities for the two nations to cooperate in developing the South American country's vast new oil fields.

 The trip had not been expected to yield major breakthroughs on trade barriers, an area where Washington and Brasilia have been at loggerheads in recent years.

 It did, however, produce a series of preliminary agreements aimed at boosting trade and cooperation on issues ranging from space technology to joint development of aviation biofuels.

 They also signed an "open skies" agreement that will allow U.S. and Brazilian airlines to fly more routes between each country, as well as a general framework under which the United States would help Brazil prepare for the 2014 World Cup and the 2016 Olympic Games.

-U.S. officials have said Obama also wants to repair diplomatic ties since Rousseff took office in January.
+U.S. officials have said Obama wants to repair diplomatic ties with Brazil under Rousseff, who took office on New Year's Day.
 Tensions rose under former President Luiz Inacio Lula da Silva over, among other things, Brazil's overtures to Iran.